viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 ** Why it is important to declare a required provider version in Terraform?**

-`Note:` providers are released on a separate schedule from Terraform itself; therefore, a newer version could introduce breaking changes.
+`Note:` providers are released on a separate schedule from Terraform itself, therefore a newer version could introduce breaking changes.

 ## Terraform Refresh ##